The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Population synthesis

 Furthermore, we now assume that the dust-to-gas of the Sun, $\fpgsun=0.0149$ \citep{2003ApJLodders}.
 It should be noted that this value is quite lower than in the first generation of our planetary population syntheses \citep{2009A&AMordasinia,2012A&AMordasiniC}, where it was taken to be a factor roughly three times greater.

 There are multiple possibilities for the distribution of the parameter; as stellar metallicities vary among different regions in the galaxy.
 The choice depends on the kind of observational survey we aim to compare to.
 RV surveys will favour stars in the neighbourhood of the Sun, while transit and in particular microlensing surveys can reach greater distances.
 For instance, the \textit{Kepler} survey targets stars only in one specific direction towards Cygnus and Lyra.
 We provide the parameters of a normal distribution from different sources in Table~\ref{tab:feh}.
+The two distribution are similar, with the difference in their mean corresponding to \SI{12}{\percent}.
+The selection of either distribution should therefore not affect significantly our results.
 For the population syntheses presented below, we use the distribution from \citet{2005AASantos} for the Coralie RV search sample.

 One thing to mention is that the normal distribution is unbound on both sides.
 Hence to avoid modelling system that have metallicities not occurring in the solar neighbourhood given galactic chemical evolution, we restrict the selection of the parameter to the $-0.6<\feh<0.5$ range.